 Who are the poor?
-Contrary to popular images, the most typical poor person in the United States is white: 43% of poor people are white (non-Latino), 28% are Latino, 23% are black, and 4% are Asian (see Figure 6.19 "Racial and Ethnic Composition of the Poor, 2009 (Percentage of Poor Persons in Each Group)").
-At the same time, race and ethnicity affect the chances of being poor: while only 9.4% of non-Latino whites are poor, 25.8% of African Americans, 12.5% of Asians, and 25.3% of Latinos (who may be of any race) are poor (see Figure 6.20 "Race, Ethnicity, and Poverty, 2009").
-Thus African Americans and Latinos are more than three times as likely as non-Latino whites to be poor.
+Contrary to popular images, the most typical poor person in the United States is white: approximately 44% of poor people are white (non-Latino), 29% are Latino, 23% are black, and 4% are Asian (see Figure 8.9 "Racial and Ethnic Composition of the Poor, 2009 (Percentage of Poor Persons in Each Group)").
+At the same time, race and ethnicity affect the chances of being poor: while only 9.4% of non-Latino whites are poor, 25.8% of African Americans, 12.5% of Asians, and 25.3% of Latinos (who may be of any race) are poor (see Figure 8.10 "Race, Ethnicity, and Poverty, 2009 (Percentage of Each Group That Is Poor)").
+Thus African Americans and Latinos are almost three times as likely as non-Latino whites to be poor.
 (Because there are so many non-Latino whites in the United States, the plurality of poor people are non-Latino white, even if the percentage of whites who are poor is relatively low.)
-Chapter 7 "Race and Ethnicity" further discusses the link between poverty and race and ethnicity.
+Chapter 10 "Race and Ethnicity" further discusses the link between poverty and race and ethnicity.

-Figure 6.19 Racial and Ethnic Composition of the Poor, 2009 (Percentage of Poor Persons in Each Group)
+Figure 8.9 Racial and Ethnic Composition of the Poor, 2009 (Percentage of Poor Persons in Each Group)